AnudeshSaini/E-Commerce-Business-Sales-Analysis-Report/README.md

  #In Sales Overview report we will find out
  -How many product quantity were sold out.

- -Sales we generate
+ -Sales we generate.

- -How much profit do we get
+ -How much profit do we get.

  -In which region we sale maximum products.

  -In which month we do minimum sales.